Suitable agile metrics reflect either a team’s progress in becoming agile or your organization’s progress in becoming a learning organization.

 On February 3rd, 2018, 20-plus people will join a hackathon to build an agility assessment framework based on this taxonomy.
 The goal of the workshop is to provide the first version of a tool that empowers agile practitioners to measure agility, be it an organization’s suitability for agile practices or a team’s progress on its path to becoming agile.

-The scrum master theses cover the role of the scrum master from product discovery to product delivery in a hands-on practical manner.
-On the one side, they address typical scrum ceremonies such as sprint planning, sprint review, and the retrospective.
-On the other hand, the scrum master theses also cover, for example, the relationship with the product owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original scrum guide.
+The Scrum Master theses cover the role of the Scrum Master from product discovery to product delivery in a hands-on practical manner.
+On the one side, they address typical Scrum events such as Sprint Planning, Sprint Review, and the Sprint Retrospective.
+On the other hand, the Scrum Master theses also cover, for example, the relationship with the Product Owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original Scrum Guide.